Intersebbtor/ZMK-keymap-viewer/README.md

 | 42 | Corne, Crkbd |
 | Other | Generic split layout |

-> insert your keymqp and tell me how it went :)
+> insert your keymap and tell me how it went :)

 > **Want better support for your keyboard?** Open an issue with your layout details!

 ---